shakefu/shootingstar/README.md

 realtime chat server using the MeteorJS framework just for my own entertainment and curiousity, so it's lacking tests and documentation.

+There's a copy of this server running at http://jakechat.meteor.com that you're welcome to try out.

 ## Running the meteor chat server

 Just move into the meteor project directory and type `meteor` to run the server